greg-raven/Impeachment-Chronicles/_posts/2020-05-15-flynns-original-fd-302-is-so-important-the-special-counsel-had-to-leak-a-prosecution-threat-against-flynns-son-just-to-avoid-turning-it-over-to-his-original-lawyers-covington.md

 ---
-title: 'Flynn's original FD-302 is so important, the Special Counsel had to leak a prosecution threat against Flynn's son just to avoid turning it over to his original lawyers Covington'
+title: "Flynn's original FD-302 is so important, the Special Counsel had to leak a prosecution threat against Flynn's son just to avoid turning it over to his original lawyers Covington"
 layout: post
 author:
 - John W. Huber